mjkrause/data-portal-summary-stats/README.md

 ## Running the service

 Once all required software is install, the basic steps to start the service are
-1. build the Docker image
+1. Build the Docker image
-2. push the image to the AWS ECR registry
+2. Push the image to the AWS registry
-3. start the service using the Terraform
+3. Deploy the service using the Terraform

+In the following we give detailed instructions for each individual step.

 ### 1. Build the Docker image
 To build the Docker image `data-portal-summary-stats` create a new directory (e.g., `build`),